TechnionTDK/jbs-json23plet/README.md

 This way you have a great flexibility in the creation of your own json format.

 ### JsonValidator
-A frameWork to validate your json before you generate it. <br />
+A framework to validate your json before you generate it. <br />
 Each validator is build from "registerdValidators" (rules) and two getors to get the json data from the file or the Json object. <br />
 To create your own validator do as followed: